willmino/kickstarter-analysis/Deliverable 3 in progress.md

 ![PivotTable_Theater_Outcomes](https://github.com/willmino/kickstarter-analysis/blob/main/PivotTable_Theater_Outcomes.png)

-- We then generated a corresponding line chart with markers called 'Outcomes Based on Launch Date'.
+- We then generated a corresponding line chart with markers called 'Theater_Outcomes_vs_Launch'.
 This chart had months, including data from all years, on the x-axis, and the total number of either 'successful', 'failed', or 'canceled' campaign outcomes per month on the y-axis.

 ![Theatre_Outcomes_Based_on_Launch_date](https://github.com/willmino/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)